DominusKelvin/DominusKelvin/README.md

 - 🔭  I enjoy creating content and maintaining [Sailscasts](https://sailscasts.com) - an online platform for quality screencasts on learning production-ready Node.js with the [Sails.js](https://sailsjs.com) framework.
 - 🌱 I’m currently running the TKYT(**T**each **K**elvin **Y**our **T**hing) session on YouTube where I get to be taught something for an hour.
 [Check](https://youtube.com/@dominuskelvin) it out.
-- 💬 Ask me about Ship less JavaScript™️, [Sails](https://sailsjs.com), [Vue](https://vuejs.org), and, [fullstack JavaScript web development](https://sailscasts.com/boring).
+- 💬 Ask me about [Sails](https://sailsjs.com), [Vue](https://vuejs.org), and, [fullstack JavaScript web development](https://sailscasts.com/boring).
 - 📫 How to reach me: You can visit my [website](https://dominuskelvin.dev) or [tweet](https://twitter.com/dominus_kelvin) at me
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I fancy one day being a Capoeira master and finally learn how to cook enough to impress my girlfriend.
+- ⚡ Fun fact: I fancy one day being a Capoeira master and finally learn how to cook enough to impress my ~~girlfriend~~ fiancée .